-Abdirizak Kasim Iman, a camera operator with the privately owned SBS TV, was shot dead in Mogadishu by a police officer on July 26, 2018, according to his brother, Hassan Omar Mohammed, and Mohammed Shiil, the coordinator of the Somalia Mechanism for the Safety of Journalists, a group that monitors attacks on the press.
+A police officer shot and killed Abdirizak Kasim Iman, a camera operator with the privately owned, since defunct broadcaster SBS TV, in Mogadishu on July 26, 2018, according to the journalist’s brother, Hassan Omar Mohammed, and Mohammed Shiil, former coordinator of the Somalia Mechanism for the Safety of Journalists, a group that monitors attacks on the press.

-Somalia’s police commissioner Bashir Abdi Mohamed told CPJ in July 2018 that the Criminal Investigations Department was investigating the killing.
-Ismail Sheikh Khalifa, chairman of the press rights group Human Rights Journalists, told CPJ on August 8 that no arrests had been made in connection to the journalist’s murder.
+Somalia’s then police commissioner, Bashir Abdi Mohamed, told CPJ in July 2018 that the Criminal Investigations Department was investigating the killing.

-In November 2018, a military court tried Police Captain Abdullahi Nur Ahmed in absentia and found him guilty of murdering Abdirizak, sentencing him to five years in prison and a fine of 100 camels, according to a sentencing document from the court seen by CPJ and a July 2019 statement from the National Union of Somali Journalists, renamed the Federation of Somali Journalists as of July 2019.
+In November 2018, a military court tried Abdullahi in absentia and found him guilty of murdering Abdirizak, sentencing him to five years in prison and a fine of 100 camels, according to a sentencing document from the court seen by CPJ and a July 2019 statement, reviewed by CPJ, from NUSOJ, which had since been renamed the Federation of Somali Journalists.

-Nur Ahmed’s trial and conviction were not made public until July 2019, which authorities claimed was part of a plan to ensure he did not evade capture, Moalimuu told CPJ.
-As of July 15, 2019, Nur Ahmed had yet to be apprehended to serve his sentence, according to Moalimuu.
+Abdullahi’s trial and conviction were not made public until July 2019, which authorities claimed was part of a plan to ensure he did not evade capture, Moalimuu told CPJ.